yinxiangshi/SMAPI/docs/technical/smapi.md

 ## Prepare a release
 ### On any platform
 **⚠ Ideally we'd have one set of instructions for all platforms.
-The instructions in this section will produce a fully functional release for all supported platfrms, _except_ that the application icon for SMAPI on Windows will disappear due to [.NET runtime bug 3828](https://github.com/dotnet/runtime/issues/3828).
+The instructions in this section will produce a fully functional release for all supported platforms, _except_ that the application icon for SMAPI on Windows will disappear due to [.NET runtime bug 3828](https://github.com/dotnet/runtime/issues/3828).
 Until that's fixed, see the _[on Windows](#on-windows)_ section below to create a build that retains the icon.**